maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

    ![EasyEDA find component](find-r220-easyeda2.png)

-In my case, after picking all SMD components, this is the resulting [schematic](Schematic_SSoSS.pdf).
-You can't see it from the schematics (but you can see it in the EasuEDA designer), but all SMD components can be sourced from LCSC.

 ### EasyEDA - design PCB

+After picking all SMD components, this is the resulting [schematic](Schematic_SSoSS.pdf).
+You can't see it from the schematics (but you can see it in the EasyEDA designer), but all SMD components can be sourced from LCSC.

 Once the schematics is drawn with the JLCPCB supported components, proceed to the PCB layout stage as usual.
 No special attention here, other then to draw the components you want mounted all on the same side.